How Check Valves Work

 Closing

-If the upstream pressure falls below the cracking pressure or there is back pressure (flow attempting to move from the outlet to the inlet), the one way check valve will close.
-Typically, check valves have a gate, ball, diaphragm, or disc pressed against a seal to close the valve and block flow.
+If the pressure differential falls below the cracking pressure (Figure 2) or there is back pressure (flow moving from the outlet to the inlet), the check valve will close.
+Check valves may have a gate, ball, diaphragm, or disc pressed against a valve seat to close the valve and block flow.
 Gravity or a spring can assist in the closing process.

 Installation orientation